MangelMaxime/Thoth/docs/src/Content/Elmish/FormBuilder.md

 The benefits are:
 - Each field consist of a **single file**
-- By using **1 open statement** you get access to all yours fields API
+- By using **1 open statement** you get access to all your fields API

 *This is the structure used in [Thoth.Elmish.FormBuilder.BasicFields](https://github.com/MangelMaxime/Thoth/tree/master/src/Thoth.Elmish.FormBuilder.BasicFields)*